 Cathy Holcomb, Office Manager

-As our Office Manager, she manages a wide variety of our day-to-day tasks, including bookkeeping, database management, general office support and pipe unfreezing.
+As our Office Manager, Cathy manages a wide variety of our day-to-day tasks, including bookkeeping, database management, general office support and pipe unfreezing.

 George Bieri, Easement Monitor

 George grew up in Yellow Springs.
 During the 30 years that his father taught biology at Antioch, George traveled extensively with him to visit native environments.
-For eleven months during his college years, George traveled to Mexico, Central America and the Amazon.
-After returning from Arizona, George enrolled in the Dayton Area in the intensive study of woodworking and cabinetmaking in the school of hard knocks.
-George and his wife Abby Cobb have five children.
+For eleven months during his college years, he traveled to Mexico, Central America and the Amazon.
+After returning from Arizona, George enrolled in the Dayton Area in the intensive study of woodworking and cabinet-making in the school of hard knocks.
+He and his wife Abby Cobb have five children.